Sake Ain't Easy

 Kimoto Daiginjo by Kikumasamune

-- Sake Grades: Sake grades start from the inexpensive "futsushu" (which can also be labeled "honjozo", "seishu", or "junmai") and increase incrementally up to "Daiginjo".
-The terms and grades are based on polish-ratio of the rice used.
-Without explaining that further, here is my primary concern: not all Daiginjo (pronounced "Die, Green Joe!", minus the "r") are better than the so-called "lower" grades.
+- Sake Classes: Classes of Sake start from the inexpensive "futsushu" (which can also be labeled "seishu", meaning it is Sake made in Japan) and increase incrementally to the most expensive "Daiginjo".
+The terms and classes are based on polish-ratio of the rice and ingredients used.
+Without explaining that further, here is my primary concern: not all Daiginjo (pronounced "Die, Green Joe!", minus the "r") are better than the so-called "lower" classes.
+Hiro makes a Daiginjo that I find poorly balanced and not worth the premium cost.
+I would much sooner recommend Shiragiku Brewery's "Ohkagura", a Futsushu that I find superior in many ways and costs WAY less.

 (Uh-oh!
 Did Greg just put Hiro on blast?
-Yes.
-I do not set out to, but I will name names if I think there is a Sake you should not try.)
+Yup.
+I do not set out to, but I will name names if I think there is a Sake you should not try.
+Avoid Hiro.)

-The important takeaway: not all Ginjo and Daiginjo are better than lower graded Sake.
+The important takeaway: not all Ginjo and Daiginjo are better than less-polished Sake.
 Pairing with food is another matter to consider that I will discuss in a future post.